FAQ on sustainability-linked bonds

 - Protect, restore and promote sustainable use of terrestrial ecosystems, sustainably manage forests, combat desertification, and halt and reverse land degradation and halt biodiversity loss (SDG 15)

-Q5 Can an improvement in an Environmental, Social and Governance (ESG) rating or ESG score be considered an acceptable SPT?
+Q5 Can an improvement in an Environmental, Social and Governance (ESG) rating, ESG score or in an ESG certification be considered an acceptable SPT?

 The Eurosystem does not consider improvements in ESG ratings or scores as acceptable SPTs for the purposes of determining the eligibility of assets as collateral in its credit operations or for its asset purchase programmes.